 - As many as5 lakh Wi-Fi hotspots will be installed to give access of broadband services to 5 crore rural citizens.
 An allocation of Rs 10,000 crore was proposed for the same.

-- Government will now explore the usage of Blockchain technologybut it will also take steps to prohibit circulation of Crypto Currencies as they are not classified as legal tenders as of now.
+- The government will now explore the usage of Blockchain technology but it will also take steps to prohibit the circulation of Crypto Currencies as they are not classified as legal tenders as of now.

 - India needs investment in excess of Rs 50 lakh crore in the infrastructure sector.

-- Estimated budgetary and extra budgetary expenditure on infrastructurefor 2018-19 increased to Rs 5.97 lakh croreagainst estimated expenditure of Rs 4.94 lakh crore in 2017-18.
+- Estimated budgetary and extra-budgetary expenditure on infrastructure for 2018-19 increased to Rs 5.97 lakh crore against an estimated expenditure of Rs 4.94 lakh crore in 2017-18.

-- Ambitious Bharatmala Pariyojanato be launched at an estimated cost of Rs 5,35,000 crore; develop about 35000 kms in Phase-I to provide seamless connectivity of interior and backward areas and borders of the country.
+- Ambitious Bharatmala Pariyojanato is launched at an estimated cost of Rs 5,35,000 crore; develop about 35000 km in Phase-I to provide seamless connectivity of interior and backward areas and borders of the country.

-- Under Prime Minister Awas Scheme (Rural), 51 lakhs houses in year 2017-18 and 51 lakh houses during 2018-19 will be constructed exclusively in rural areas.
+- Under Prime Minister Awas Scheme (Rural), 51 lakh houses in the year 2017-18 and 51 lakh houses during 2018-19 will be constructed exclusively in rural areas.